Ethical Management

 Whistleblowing System

-All of our 9 board directors in May 2023 and 7 senior executives in March 2022 have signed the “Statement of Compliance with Ethical Management Policy” declaring that they will fully abide by our “Code of Conduct”, “Ethical Corporate Management Best Practice Principles” and any related ethical management policy.
+As of May 2023, all of our 9 board directors have signed the “Statement of Compliance with Ethical Management Policy” declaring their full adherence to the company’s “Code of Conduct”, “Ethical Corporate Management Best Practice Principles” and any related ethical management policies and regulations.
+Additionally, all 37 new employees who joined D-Link prior to the third quarter of 2024 have signed and agreed to comply with the “Code of Conduct”.

 Supplier Compliance